Carson Kelly Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies' 3.97 team ERA ranked 17th among all MLB pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.

 - The Phillies surrendered the fifth-fewest home runs in baseball (150 total, 0.9 per game).

-- Strahm gets the start for the Phillies, his ninth of the season.
-He is 4-3 with a 3.61 ERA and 55 strikeouts in 42 1/3 innings pitched.
+- Wheeler makes the start for the Phillies, his 14th of the season.
+He is 4-4 with a 3.91 ERA and 87 strikeouts in 76 2/3 innings pitched.

-- In his most recent appearance -- in relief on Friday -- the left-hander tossed one inning against the Los Angeles Dodgers, giving up three earned runs while surrendering two hits.
+- In his last appearance on Thursday against the Detroit Tigers, the right-hander threw 7 1/3 innings, giving up no earned runs while surrendering one hit.

-- The 31-year-old has amassed an ERA of 3.61, with 11.7 strikeouts per nine innings, in 17 games this season.
-Opposing hitters have a .211 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.